ohmvaghela/Learn/big_data/mongoDB/mongo.md

   - Full data is stored in storage
     - Full Lucene index is persisted on the same storage as mongod data files (so disk is shared).
 Segments are written in compressed form.
 - Both mongod and mongot have different RAM but same storage, so queries on mongot wont affect mongod
+	- Though both have same VM but, dymanic schedular have prevents `mongot` from throttling `mongod`

 ### Apache Lucence